-- David and Mary Harrison Distinguished Professor of Law
+David and Mary Harrison Distinguished Professor of Law Emeritus

-As executive vice president and provost of the University of Virginia, M. Elizabeth “Liz” Magill oversees the University’s teaching and research activities.
-She directs the academic administration of the 11 schools, the library, art museums, public service activities, numerous University centers and foreign study programs.
+M. Elizabeth “Liz” Magill became president of the University of Pennsylvania on July 1, 2022.
+As executive vice president and provost of the University of Virginia from 2019-22, Magill oversaw the University’s teaching and research activities.
+She directed the academic administration of the 11 schools, the library, art museums, public service activities, numerous University centers and foreign study programs.

 Before becoming provost, Magill served seven years as the Richard E. Lang Professor of Law and dean of Stanford Law School.
 Before joining Stanford, she was on the faculty at the University of Virginia School of Law for 15 years, serving as vice dean, the Joseph Weintraub–Bank of America Distinguished Professor of Law, and Elizabeth D. and Richard A. Merrill Professor.

 Magill is a distinguished scholar and teacher of administrative and constitutional law.
 A fellow of the American Academy of Arts and Sciences and a member of the American Law Institute, she has been a visiting professor at Harvard Law School, held a fellowship in the Law and Public Affairs Program at Princeton University, and was the Thomas Jefferson visiting professor at Downing College, Cambridge University.
 Her scholarly articles have been published in leading law reviews, and she has won several awards for her scholarly contributions.